Definition and Causes:

 – Chronic bronchitis:

 The air sacs (alveoli) are thin-walled fragile sacs located in clusters at the end of the branching bronchi in the lungs.
-The alveoli stretch when the air is breath in and shrink when the air is breathed out.
+The alveoli stretch when the air is breathed in and shrink when the air is breathed out.

 In emphysema, the alveoli get damaged losing their elasticity and cannot stretch as a result the air is trapped within the air sacs and is not available to the lung for air exchange due to limitation in airflow.